VeronicaBehrens/bioinformaticsCoreManager/projects/README.md

 # human-chimpanzee hybrid iPSC computational projects

 Much of my Ph.D. and postdoctoral research centered on a human-chimpanzee “hybrid” tetraploid iPSC system developed in the Kingsley Lab by fusing human diploid and chimpanzee diploid iPSCs.
 Working with this system requires both careful molecular experimental design and customized computational strategies tailored to a composite genome.

 In this directory, I included a small selection of the projects I did to discover gene regulatory differences between humans and chimpanzees using this iPSC system.

+I am happy to supply the code for other pipelines/analyses described in my Cover Letter and Resume upon request.

 ## Genetic-studies-of-human-chimpanzee-divergence-using-stem-cell-fusions_Song-Grant-Behrens-2021.pdf
 PDF of published co-first author paper that details: